 3 Zhongbian xiaoshuo xuankan [6], No. 4, 1984, p.
-66.
+66. and the first and the contract of the financial state are

 Writers revert to the tragic period of Chinese history also in works situated into China after the year 1976.
 Fateful traces of the oppressive past remain present in the image of intellectuals of the middle and earlier generation of the 1980s.